vsdip/rvmyth_avsddac_interface/README.md

   - `Shift+z` : To zoom out the layout.
   - Use the arrow keys to navigate across the layout.

 **To convert the labels into ports, select that particular layer where the label is present and then go to the `Edit-->Text`.
-A text helper window opens up in which specify the following field:
+A text helper window opens up in which specify the following field** :

   - `Text string`: Here give the desirable port name for the selected layer. ( *Make sure that the port names are same as the ones used in the RTL code, else the floorplanning stage would prompt error* )
   - `Size (um)` : This specifies the size of the port name.